A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: System Model

 \subsection{Communication Signal Model}

 After propagating through downlink communication channels, the OFDM signals are received by the single-antenna users and then demodulated into communication symbols.
-In particular, the communication receiver employs a series of operations including down-converting, analog-to-digital converting (ADC), removing the CP, and $N_\mathrm{s}$-point DFT to process the received communication signals.
-For the $k$-th user, the frequency-domain signal on the $i$-th subcarrier during the $l$-th OFDM symbol can be written as
+The communication receiver employs a series of operations including down-conversion, analog-to-digital converting (ADC), CP removal, {serial-to-parallel conversion,} and an $N_\mathrm{s}$-point DFT.
+For the $k$-th user, the frequency-domain signal on the $i$-th subcarrier during the $l$-th OFDM symbol is written as